 - Teaching: Exploring methods of maximizing and authenticating the communication and retention of knowledge and skill.

 In its simplicity, Boyer’s model provides a useful goal structure for any one-room university of truck company operations:

-- Document and interpret the history and theory of fire service [truck, rescue and squad-related] “support operations” in the U.S. and elsewhere.
+- Document and interpret the history and theory of fire service [truck, rescue and squad-related] “support/special operations” in the U.S. and elsewhere.

 - Make new discoveries and generate new ideas here and there.

 Here, H+LU will try to: